Page Reviewed / Updated - November 05, 2020

 In addition to the state specific programs that assist in covering the cost of elderly care in Kentucky, there are also federal and non-profit programs available.
 In order to find other programs that assist in paying for care or reduce your out-of-pocket cost, make sure to use our Resource Locator Tool.
 This tool makes it easy to locate and consider all of your options and choose the program that best fits the circumstances.
 Eldercare loans and programs that aid veterans with assisted living are other available options.

-As one can see from the figures above, the cost of elder care in Kentucky varies significantly based on the geographic location.
+As one can see from the figures above, the cost of elder care in Kentucky can vary significantly based on the geographic location.
 One great way to manage the cost of care is to find a provider that offers needed assistance at an affordable rate.
 Our organization has made this easy for you by partnering with several organizations that match specific care needs with care providers in the area in which one requires assistance.
 This service is available at no charge to you.
 Click here to find affordable care.

 For more information about the costs and resources available in Kentucky cities, click on the links below.